 Biology: Associate Professors Landt and Sharp.
-Chemistry: Associate Professor Autry; Assistant Professor Adams.
+Chemistry: Associate Professors Adams and Autry.
 Geology: Assistant Professor Wright; Instructor Jones.

 Physics: Associate Professor Moore.

-Mathematics: Associate Professor Elizer; Assistant Professor Tredway; Lecturer Wiegand.
+Mathematics: Associate Professor Elizer; Assistant Professor Tredway; Instructor Bolton; Lecturer Wiegand.

 The natural sciences include biology, chemistry, geology and physics.
 Any combination of three courses chosen from the Division of Natural Sciences and Mathematics will fulfill the Uniform Requirements.
-The only exception to this is Mathematics 101, which can be taken only for elective credit, not to be counted toward completion of the Uniform Requirements.

-For students taking concentrations in the natural sciences at Emory, a minimum of three courses in the chosen field, three courses in an allied science and basic mathematics courses should be taken at Oxford.
+For students concentrating in the natural sciences at Emory, a minimum of three courses in the chosen field, three courses in an allied science and basic mathematics courses should be taken at Oxford.
 For students concentrating in mathematics, the calculus and seminar courses in mathematics should be completed before continuation at Emory.